 - limes

-With three easy steps this chicken dinner recipe goes from the stovetop to the dinner table.
+With three easy steps, this chicken dinner recipe goes from the stovetop to the dinner table.
+Perfect for a busy work night!

 - Stovetop

-Add olive oil.
-Heat over medium high until the oil starts to shimmer.
+Add olive oil to a medium-sized skilled.
+Heat over medium-high heat until the oil starts to shimmer.
 Add diced chicken, chopped garlic and diced onion.
 Cook until the chicken is nearly done and the onions and garlic are fragrant and begin to soften.

-Add olives, green chilis, corn, cumin, chili powder, salt and pepper and stir to combine.
+Add canned and drained sliced olives, green chilis, drained corn, cumin, chili powder, salt and pepper and stir to combine.
 Don't cover the skillet, you'll want most of the moisture to evaporate.

 - Simmer